ibm-cloud-docs/secure-enterprise/catalog-onboard-da.md

    * Editor role on the Catalog Management service
    * Viewer role on all resource groups in your account
    * SecretsReader role on the {{site.data.keyword.secrets-manager_short}} service if you plan to store your secure values in an instance of {{site.data.keyword.secrets-manager_short}}
    * Reader role on the  {{site.data.keyword.compliance_short}}   service
-   * Other roles that are required for specific resources in your customized deployable architecture.
+   * Other roles that are required for specific resources in your customized deployable architecture
 * Create a private catalog.
 * Ensure that you have the source code for your deployable architecture stored in a GitHub or GitLab repository.
 For help with getting your source code into a repository, see [Setting up your source code repository](/docs/sell?topic=sell-source-repo-setup).